tmiklas/tbeam-helium-mapper/README.md

 At any time, you can select `Flush Prefs` in the system menu to discard these keys, reset the device, and Join fresh.

 ### GPS Connected
-You should also see a message reporting `GPS connected.`.
+You should also see a message reporting `GPS connected`.
 The first time you run this software on hardware that came with Mestastic or other builds, it will automatically try all common baud rates to find the Neo GPS module.
 Eventually it will connect, then configure the GPS for the needed NMEA Messages at 115,200 bps, then save the configuration to flash so that subsequent boot is faster.
 In any case, you should always see `GPS connected` at startup.

 This means the Mapper is receving NMEA messages at the expected bitrate, but it may not yet have a 3D position fix from the GPS.